 - Diversification.
 This is the impact of determining the joint capital requirements of the risk modules through the application of the Standard Formula correlation matrices.
 The aggregated capital requirement is less than the sum of the individual capital requirements due to the standard formula methodology which takes into account the reduced likelihood of simultaneous occurrence of adverse experience and because losses in one area may be offset by gains in another. - Loss absorbing capacity of deferred taxes (LACDT).
-In the event that a shock loss occurs in 2023, the LACDT is an estimated credit to the SCR reflecting SCOR Europe's ability to carry forward losses to offset future taxable profits over the Company's planning time horizon.
+In the event that a shock loss occurs in 2024, the LACDT is an estimated credit to the SCR reflecting SCOR Europe's ability to carry forward losses to offset future taxable profits over the Company's planning time horizon.

-Non-life underwriting standalone risk has decreased by EUR 8,677 thousand from December 31, 2021.
-This is largely driven by premium & reserve risk reflecting a reduction in net claims provisions (see Section D.2 - Technical Provisions) as well as reduction in future premiums for existing business.
-Catastrophe risk has remained stable.
+Non-life underwriting standalone risk has increased by EUR 2,955 thousand from December 31, 2022.
+This is largely driven by premium & reserve risk reflecting an increase net claims provisions (see Section D.2 - Technical Provisions) as well as increase in premiums.
+Catastrophe risk has remained relatively stable.